5 Secrets to Building a High-Performing Team

 Continuing education is like lighting a fire; the more you build and tend your education, the stronger and brighter it becomes.
 Even while I was busy running my dental practice, I took time to further my team’s and my education.
 We did monthly lunches and learns, read motivational books together, and set educational goals, committing to at least 100 hours of continuing education every year.
 I further invested in the team for their personal and professional growth through the Dale Carnegie Organization.

-One place where I spent many hours gaining valuable education is the Pankey Institute in Key Biscayne, Florida.
+Another place to gain valuable education is the Pankey Institute in Key Biscayne, Florida.
 The Pankey Institute is one of the top dental education institutes in the world and provides high-level education for dentists and teams who want to further their knowledge concerning dentistry.

 5. Level of Patient Care